Am I eligible for the room selection process?

-Not all rooms will be available for room draw.
+Not all rooms will be available for room lottery.
 Rooms have been reserved for Resident Assistants, students with special needs, and incoming first-year students.
-A list of available rooms will be updated and made available through MyHousing.
+A list of available rooms will be updated and made available through MyHousing during the lottery.

 - Krieg Hall is reserved for first year students

 - King Hall is reserved for first and second year students.

 - Williard Hall will be reserved for junior and senior students only.

-- Senior Apartments is reserved for junior and senior students only.
+- Senior Apartments are reserved for juniors and seniors in theme based housing only.

 - France Hall will be reserved for female students only.

 - Miller Hall will be reserved for sophomores, juniors and seniors only.
 Upper-class transfers may be housed here as well.

 - Brown Hall is available for all classes.
 Some rooms will be set aside for first year or transfer students in this building.

 I have special medical needs... what can I do?

-Students with physical or psychological needs that require any special residential facilities or space should submit a request to Disabilities Intervention Team (DIT) in The Academic and Career Support Center.
+Students with physical or psychological needs that require any special residential facilities or space should submit a request to Disabilities Intervention Team (DIT) in The Owen Academic and Career Support Center.
 Some examples of Special Residential Needs include, but are not limited to, single rooms, air conditioning, elevator access or private bathrooms.
 There are several forms that must be completed by a licensed medical professional as components of any request to the DIT.
-Forms are available from the Academic and Career Support Center in Campus Center or online.
+Forms are available from the Owen Academic and Career Support Center in Campus Center or online.
 Special accommodations will not be provided by Campus Life without approval from the DIT.
 Submitting a request does not guarantee the need can be met.
 Students must re-apply for special accommodations each academic year.

 I can't find a roommate OR I'm waiting on my friend who is coming to Heidelberg next fall.